getify/foi-lang/formalization-work/Foi-Specification.md

 required on `greetUser`; the tracking continues silently up the call chain.

-The `:Effects(...)` clause names only the function's **lexical direct performs** -- perform sites appearing in its own body via `%` on an effect-kinded LHS or via the `<::` sugar (§6.2.2).
-Propagated effects from callees are not admitted in the declaration; the compiler tracks propagation internally per §6.13.4's coverage verification.
-A function like `greetUser` above -- calling `askName` but performing no direct emit itself -- omits `:Effects(...)` (or declares `:Effects()` explicitly, which is the same thing per §6.13.1).
-Declaring a propagated effect on an intermediate function is a compile error; the emit-edge rule (§6.13.2) pins `:Effects(...)` to direct emit sites.
+The `:Effects(...)` clause on a type attached to an effect-bearing function **must** name all of the function's **lexical direct performs** -- perform sites appearing in its own body via `%` on an effect-kinded LHS or via the `<::` sugar (§6.2.2).
+Propagated effects from callees are never required in the declaration; the compiler tracks propagation internally per §6.13.4's coverage verification.
+A function like `greetUser` above -- calling `askName` but performing no direct emit itself -- omits the clause entirely, since §6.13.1 requires at least one entry and the empty set is expressed by absence.

+Naming a propagated effect is nonetheless **permitted**, under §6.13.2's over-declaration allowance: the entry broadens the caller-facing contract and carries no other semantic weight.
+What the emit-edge rule (§6.13.2) pins to direct emit sites is the *obligation* to declare, not the *permission*.
+The compiler's check is therefore one-directional -- every directly-performed effect must appear in the declared set; the declared set may name more.

 This rule follows from a structural fact: dynamic call stack chains -- through higher-order function dispatch, first-class function values